Lexapro

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Lexapro (escitalopram) is an antidepressant drug that’s used to treat depression and general anxiety disorder (GAD).
+Lexapro (escitalopram) is an antidepressant drug taken to treat depression, general anxiety disorder (GAD), and major depressive disorder.
 The medication is in a class of drugs known as selective serotonin reuptake inhibitors (SSRIs).
-These medications work by affecting the brain’s ability to receive serotonin, a neurotransmitter.
-Lexapro was approved by the U.S. Food and Drug Administration (FDA) in 2002 and is made by Forest Laboratories, Inc.

 Lexapro Health Risks

-- An increased risk of committing suicidal actions or having suicidal thoughts
+- An increased risk of committing suicide or having suicidal thoughts

 - Bleeding problems, especially if taken with aspirin, NSAIDs (nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen), or other drugs that affect bleeding